mail us | mail this page

 1. To create a subnet of 32 addresses starting at 192.168.0.192 we would create a routing table entry of network address = 192.169.0.192 with a netmask of 255.255.255.224.

-Every network created by a Net/Subnetmask is defined by the standards to have two special (unuseable) IP addresses as follows:
+Every network created by a Net/Subnetmask is defined by the standards to have two special (unuseable by normal hosts or PCs) IP addresses as follows:

-1. A host address of all zeros is the multi-cast address for the network/subnetwork
+1. A host address part of all 0s is the network address for the network/subnetwork

-2. A host address of all 1s is the broadcast address for the network/subnetwork
+2. A host address part of all 1s is the broadcast address for the network/subnetwork

 The following table illustrates this:

-Network Address Netmask No. of IPs Multi-cast IP Broadcast IP
+Network Address Netmask No. of IPs Network IP Broadcast IP

 172.28.227.0 255.255.255.0 256 172.28.227.0 172.28.227.255